-The museum is dedicated to Theodor Geisel.
-Under the pen name Dr. Seuss, he wrote and illustrated dozens of rhyming children's books.
-They included "The Cat in the Hat" and "Green Eggs and Ham."
-The museum features interactive exhibits and artwork never before displayed publicly.
+The museum is dedicated to Theodor Geisel, who under the pen name Dr. Seuss wrote and illustrated dozens of rhyming children's books including "The Cat in the Hat" and "Green Eggs and Ham".
+It features interactive exhibits, artwork never before displayed publicly.
 The museum helps to explain how his childhood experiences in the city about 90 miles west of Boston shaped his work.

-"He would absolutely be at ease here," said Leagrey Dimond.
-She is one of Geisel's stepdaughters.
+"He would absolutely be at ease here," said Leagrey Dimond, one of Geisel's stepdaughters.
 (He didn't have any biological children).
 "And to know that he's going to be here permanently, safe, protected, that people who want to know more are going to make this trip here to see him, it's perfect."

 Kids are definitely the focus of the first floor of the museum.
 It was created in conjunction with Dr. Seuss Enterprises.
 That is the family company that protects Geisel's legacy.
 It features games and climbable statues of Horton, the stack of turtles from "Yertle the Turtle and Other Stories" and Thing 1 and Thing 2 from "The Cat in the Hat."

-"This museum is about visitors encountering the creatures that sprang out from Ted Geisel's imagination.
-They include Horton, the Cat in the Hat, the Lorax and Sam I Am.
-Those characters got kids excited about reading, which was really his preoccupation later on in his career," Simpson said.
+"This museum is about visitors encountering the creatures that sprang out from Ted Geisel's imagination - Horton, the Cat in the Hat, the Lorax, Sam I Am - that got kids excited about reading, which was really his preoccupation later on in his career," Simpson said.

-Visitors are taken through Geisel's boyhood bedroom, his grandparents' bakery and brewery and different rooms painted in brilliant blues and radiant reds.
-The rooms are decorated in almost fanatical detail with scenes from the books.
+Visitors are taken through Geisel's boyhood bedroom, his grandparents' bakery and brewery and different rooms painted in brilliant blues and radiant reds, and decorated in almost fanatical detail with scenes from the books.

-The museum's second floor has a more intimate feeling.
-It includes with the actual furnishings and assorted knick-knacks from Geisel's studio from the La Jolla, California, home where he lived until his death in 1991.
+The museum's second floor has a more intimate feeling with the actual furnishings and assorted knick-knacks from Geisel's studio from the La Jolla, California, home where he lived until his death in 1991.
 He was 87.
 Even his collection of 117 bowties is on display.

-But by not referencing Geisel's wartime work, which often stereotyped the Japanese, the museum is telling only half the story.
-That is according to Katie Ishizuka.
-She has written on Geisel's work.
+But by not referencing Geisel's wartime work, which often stereotyped the Japanese, the museum is telling only half the story, said Katie Ishizuka, who has written on Geisel's work.

-"They don't acknowledge the full picture of him or they try to minimize that or sweep it under the rug," said Ishizuka, director of The Conscious Kid Library.
-The library lends what she says are more diverse and appropriate books for young readers.
+"They don't acknowledge the full picture of him or they try to minimize that or sweep it under the rug," said Ishizuka, director of The Conscious Kid Library, which lends what she says are more diverse and appropriate books for young readers.

 Even in his children's books, characters of color are subservient or secondary to the white characters, or depicted as stereotypes and caricatures, she said.

-Dimond never heard a prejudiced word out of Geisel, she said.
-But she knows he had some regrets about the wartime work.
+Dimond never heard a prejudiced word out of Geisel, she said, and knows he had some regrets about the wartime work.

 "If there is criticism of Ted, it has its place," she said.
 "I would never try to, and he would not want any of us to try to hide away anything he did.
 I know that he changed with the times."

-Richard Minear is a professor emeritus of Japanese history at the University of Massachusetts.
-He wrote "Dr. Seuss Goes to War" about Geisel's political illustrations.
-He says Geisel certainly had a blind spot on race.
+Richard Minear, a professor emeritus of Japanese history at the University of Massachusetts, who wrote "Dr. Seuss Goes to War" about his political illustrations, says Geisel certainly had a blind spot on race.
 But Minear says it's not fair to judge his entire career on that work.

 "He matured and he developed a whole lot from those early years," Minear said, noting that, "Horton Hears a Who!" was an allegory about post-war Japan and the nation's relationship with the U.S.

-The museum is expected to draw about 100,000 visitors annually.
-Along with a $1 billion casino scheduled to open in 2018, the facility is part of Springfield's economic renaissance, Mayor Domenic Sarno said.
+The museum is expected to draw about 100,000 visitors annually and along with a $1 billion casino scheduled to open in 2018, is part of the Springfield's economic renaissance, Mayor Domenic Sarno said.
 Geisel belongs in his hometown, the mayor said.